MicrosoftDocs/customer-insights/ci-docs/data/private-link.md

 There are three scenarios where Customer Insights - Data can be configured to connect to firewall-protected Azure storage containers:

-- Output storage can be configured at setup to use your own Azure data lake.
+- Output storage that can be configured at setup to use your own Azure data lake.
 - Data sources that read from an Azure data lake storage (Common Data Models (CDM), Delta tables, or Synapse).
 - Exports that write to an Azure data lake.